 Walking is a great way to explore Bern.
 If your legs start to tire, the next bus or tram stop is never far off.
 Guests at The Bristol receive the Bern Ticket at no charge and can use public transport for free.

 The Zytglogge clock tower of Bern was the watchtower and gateway at the time of the first town fortifications in around 1220.
 Its clock movement is a major public attraction.
 Every hour, on the hour, the antique figures move round, as the mechanical bell-ringer gets ready to sound the time.
+The view of the Zytglogge is unobstructed this year, the carillon and puppet show will only be heard by the very private circle of those who chose to discover Bern.

 Wandering round the Old Town